 Last week, Southwest’s big news was that it began service to New York’s LaGuardia Airport.
 For me, the interesting piece wasn’t in the air but rather on the ground.
 Southwest has introduced a pretty interesting looking ticket counter.
 Take a look.

-At left, you can … Read the post
+At left, you can see the edge of JetBlue’s … Read the post